The Big Picture…

 We’re seeing a service-service continuum emerge.

-Moving along the continuum to the buffet…we are still performing an element of self-service.
-Picking up our own plate.
-Going to the buffet counter and putting the food items we want on that plate.
-But we are using some of the service provider’s employees and physical resources now to make progress.
+What about a buffet?
+We’re still performing an element of self-service – picking up our own plate, going to the buffet counter etc. The enterprise has enabled us.
+But we’re no longer cooking the food ourselves.
+The enterprise has relieved us using some of their employees and physical resources.
 Their cook is preparing the food, and their waiting staff making the tables clean for you before you arrive.
 You’re using the service provider’s location.
 And maybe even used their booking system to book a table.

-In the afternoon at the boutique coffee shop the focus is still on a good – the coffee.
-But we’re no longer in a self-service act.
+In the afternoon at the boutique coffee shop we are even more relieved from the act of service.
+There’s no longer a self-service act.
 You’re using the skills of the barista – a service provider’s employee – to get the bean you want and prepared in the best way.
+You might use your competence to choice the type of coffee.

 Our value evolution